ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 ***

-# Site concordance factor
+# Dissecting phylogenetic signal

-IQ-TREE allows you also to calculate the percentage of sites that support a given clade in a phylogenetic tree.
-Such measure is called 'site concordance factor' (sCF) and it is calculated using 2 inputs (the reconstructed phylogenetic tree and the alignment) as follows:
+IQ-TREE allows you to calculate the percentage of sites that support a given clade in a phylogenetic tree.
+Such measure is called 'site concordance factor' (sCF) and it is calculated using 2 inputs: the reconstructed phylogenetic tree and the alignment.
+In a similar fashion, it is possible to calculate the agreement at the gene level, the 'gene concordance factor' (gCF).
+In this example, we will evaluate the sCF as follows:

 `iqtree -t PREVIOUS_TREE -s 50_genes.fa -m MODEL --scfl 100 --prefix site_concordance -nt 8`

+>- **Do bootstrap values and sCF agree?
+Why?**